mowito/mowito_amd64/docs/source/behavior_tree.rst

 Example Tree Structures
 ----------------------------------------------------------------------------------

-A. Navigate with waypoint and simple recovery actions
+A. Navigate with waypoints and simple recovery actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following tree structure can be used for taking multiple goals from the user via the Rviz-Gui.
 This tree never returns that the action has finished successfully, but will return FAILURE after all the goals have been reached.
 However, until the system is shut down, the tree will continue to take new goals (if any) from the user and pursue them.

+	1. To launch the behavior tree for naviagation with waypoints and simple recovery actions, execute:

+		``roslaunch behavior_tree sim_bt_nav_waypoint_mode.launch``

+	2. This behavior tree is contained in the waypoint_navigation_tree.xml file inside the tree folder.
+The tree folder is alongside the CMakeLists.txt and package.xml files.

 .. image:: Images/behavior_tree/tree_waypoint_mode.png
   :alt: tree_waypoint_mode.png

-B. Navigate with a given route points and simple recovery actions
+B. Navigate with given route points and simple recovery actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following tree structure can be used for taking multiple goals from the user via a given route.yaml (type) file.
 This tree never returns that the action has finished successfully, but will return FAILURE after all the goals have been reached.
 However, until the system is shut down, the tree will continue to take new goals (if any) from the user and pursue them.

+	1. To launch the behavior tree for navigation with route points and simple recovery actions, execute:

+		``roslaunch behavior_tree sim_bt_nav_set_route_mode.launch``

+	2. This behavior tree is contained in the set_route_tree.xml file inside the tree folder.
+The tree folder is alongside the CMakeLists.txt and package.xml files.

 .. image:: Images/behavior_tree/tree_set_route_mode.png
   :alt: tree_set_route_mode.png